Age-of-information minimization via opportunistic sampling by an energy harvesting source: System model

 \subsection{Channel model}

 We consider a fading channel between the source and the sink, where a particular fading state is characterized by the probability of success of a transmitted packet.
-We denote by $p(t) \in \{p_1, p_2, \cdots, p_m\}$ the probability of packet transmission success from the source to the sink node at time~$t$, and by $C(t) \in \{C_1, C_2,\cdots,C_m\}$ the corresponding channel state.
+We denote by $p(t) \in \{p_1, p_2, \cdots, p_m\}$ the probability of packet transmission success from the source to the sink node at time~$t$, and by $C(t) \in \{C_1, C_2,\cdots, C_m\}$ the corresponding channel state, where $m$ is the finite number of channel states.
 The packet success probability corresponding to channel state $C_j$ is given by $p(C_j)=p_j$.
 Let us also denote by $r(t) \in \{0,1\}$ the indicator that the packet transmission from the source to the sink at time~$t$ is successful.
 Obviously, $\mathbb{P}(r(t)=1|C(t)=C_j)=p_j$ for all $j \in \{1,2,\cdots,m\}$.
 It is assumed that the channel state $C(t)$ is learnt perfectly via a channel probe.
+For many practical systems, the data packets that need to be transmitted are very long and the pilot signal used for channel estimation is short in duration and requires very less time as compared to the time required for data transmission.
+Therefore, the channel can be estimated instantaneously without a penalty in time.

-{\bf I.I.D. channel model: } In this case, we assume that $\{p(t)\}_{t \geq 0}$ is i.i.d. across $t$, with $\mathbb{P}(p(t)=p_j)=q_j$ for all $j \in \{1,2,\cdots,m\}$.
+{\bf I.I.D. channel model: } In this case, we assume that $\{p(t)\}_{t \geq 0}$ is i.i.d. across $t$, with $\mathbb{P}(p(t)=p_j)=q_j$ for all $j \in \{1,2,\cdots,m\}$ \cite{fountoulakis2023scheduling}.